yas-sim/openvino-ir-utility/README.md

   `-e`, `--error`             : error tolerance (%). default=10
   `-v`, `--verbose`           : display error values
   `-t`, `--top`               : # of error values to display (per layer, with -v option)

+5. `ir_output_blob_size_calculator.py`
+ This program calculates the size of each output blob in an OpenVINO IR model.
+The program reads .xml file, parse it and calculate the output blob size.
+This tool will give you certain level of idea which layer in the model is memory hungry and how much memory might be required to run the model.
+ *Options:*
+  `-m`     : input IR model file name (.xml)

 ------------------